 New Zealand citizens who arrived in Australia after 26 February 2001 are generally non-protected SCV holders.
-Therefore they do not meet the definition of Australian resident above.
+Therefore, they do not meet the above definition of Australian resident.
 Read more about New Zealand citizens claiming payments in Australia.

 Protected Special Category Visa (SCV) holder

-Protected SCV holders are those who arrived in Australia on a New Zealand passport and:
+Protected SCV holders are those who arrived in Australia on a New Zealand passport and were:

-- were in Australia for 12 months in the 2 years immediately before this date, or
+- in Australia for 12 months in the 2 years immediately before this date, or

-- were assessed as protected SCV holders before 26 February 2004
+- assessed as protected SCV holders before 26 February 2004

 Protected Special Category Visa holders who are living in Australia meet the definition of an Australian resident.

 Living in Australia means Australia is your usual place of residence.
 That is, Australia is where you make your home.